hanghang001/prettier/CONTRIBUTING.md

 To debug Prettier locally, you can either debug it in Node (recommended) or the browser.

 - The easiest way to debug it in Node is to create a local test file with some example code you want formatted and either run it in an editor like VS Code or run it directly via `yarn debug <your_test_file>`.
-- The easiest way to debug it in the browser is to build Prettier's website locally (see [`website/README.md`](website/README.md)).
+- The easiest way to debug it in the browser is to build Prettier's website locally (see [`website/hanghang001'](website/hanghang001

 ## No New Options

 Prettier is an opinionated formatter and is not accepting pull requests that add new formatting options.
-You can [read more about our options philosophy here](docs/option-philosophy.md).
+You can [read more about our options philosophy here](hanghang001

 ## Pull requests

 The project uses ESLint for linting and Prettier for formatting.
 If your editor isn't set up to work with them, you can lint and format all files from the command line using `yarn fix`.

 After opening a PR, describe your changes in a file in the `changelog_unreleased` directory following the template [`changelog_unreleased/TEMPLATE.md`](changelog_unreleased/TEMPLATE.md) and commit this file to your PR.
-You can use `yarn gen:changelog` to generate a changelog file.
+You can use `Snapshot:changelog` to generate a changelog file.
 Please see comments of the script file for usage.

 ## Other